 Bottom line: going shampoo free can help with scalp issues (eg: seborrheic dermatitis), and dandruff.
 Just please, please, be sure to rinse well.

-Worth nothing: Seborrheic dermatitis can cause hair thinning and hair loss.
+Worth noting: Seborrheic dermatitis can cause hair thinning and hair loss.
 Resolving this scalp issue can help prevent that.

 Doesn’t this only work for curly hair?